 - Through a fine-mesh sieve, strain the sauce in a bowl.

-- Season with kosher salt and grounded pepper.
+- Season with kosher salt and ground pepper.

 - The sauce is ready to use now.
 You can either refrigerate it for one week or freeze it for three months.